Yandex Cloud

 The combined VACUUM and ANALYZE execution time may not exceed 24 hours.

-15. Specify the master host parameters on the Master tab.
+15. Specify the master host properties on the Master tab.
 For the recommended configuration, see Calculating the cluster configuration.

 • Under Storage, select the disk type and specify its size.
-Available disk types depend on the selected host class.
+The available disk types depend on the selected host class.

 Warning